fitzladdaran/deep-learning-with-pytorch/README.md

-# deep-learning-with-pytorch
+# Training a Deep Convolutional Neural Network using PyTorch

-Training a Deep Convolutional Neural Network using PyTorch
+An academic project focused on training a Deep Convolutional Neural Network.
+See the project description for details.